MaximilianGoepfert/Game-Release-Analysis/README.md

 Twitch:
 - Downloaded data from streaming platform twitch, focusing both on the total number of streams regarding both games and on their relative position within the twenty most streamed games.
-- The resulting data was likewise saved in a json file.
+- The resulting data was likewise saved in a json file and has been made available in the 'data' folder.

 ## Analysis
 ![alt text](https://github.com/MaximilianGoepfert/Game-Release-Analysis/blob/master/StreamPosition.png "Twitch Most Streamed Games Position")